luapower/website/www/md/philosophy.md

-Doing away with packaging encourages publishing smaller and more focused modules individually, rather than bundling unrelated modules together into kitchen-sink-style libraries, only because the effort of creating and maintaining individual tiny packages would be too great.
+Doing away with packaging encourages publishing smaller and more focused modules individually, rather than bundling unrelated modules together into kitchen-sink-style libraries only because the effort of creating and maintaining individual tiny packages would be too great.

 ## PORTABLE